UoMResearchIT/UoM_AQ_Data_Tools/README.md

 this file, containing information for 272 AURN stations is included in this repository.

 ## Processing DEFRA AURN data

+The raw data files obtained from the DEFRA website can be processed using the script `aurn_files_combined_and_process.py`.
+This invoked as:
+`python aurn_files_combine_and_process.py -i [input directory] -o [output directory] -s [AURN station file]` All input flags are optional, if they are not included then default values are used (the current working directory for input / output directory, and the file `aurn_measurement_sites_addresses_postcodes.csv` for the AURN station file).

+A single csv file is generated, following this naming convention:
+`AURN_AQ_data_[start date]_[end date].csv`
+The start and end dates will be for the data contained within that file.

+Note that the date range of the final file may shorter than the date ranges that you have downloaded, as this script drops all non-validated data points (and data validation can take several months to perform).
+If you wish to include all data (validated or otherwise) then you can comment out this line of code in the function `extract_aurn_values_data`:
+`value_data[bool_mask] = np.nan`

 ## Obtaining Met & Pollen data